Xilmi/Rotp-Fusion/README.md

   - After: And when this galaxy has given to you all that it has,

 2024.07.16 (dHannasch)
+- "Track ships across turns"
-- Building block for next generation of "Track ships across turns".
+  - Building block for next generation.
+  - Improved display, no need to select the ship to see the probable destination.

 2024.07.16 (Xilmi)
 - For all AIs of the Xilmi-family: A technologically superior AI that currently has no enemies will no longer try to get further ahead in tech and instead focus on increasing fleet-size.
 This change was inspired by Keilah Martin's Let's play.